xiewu/atuinsh-desktop/docs/docs/blocks/executable/variable.md

 Use the Variable Display block to view all currently set variables and their values.
 This shows both template (synced) and local (not synced) variables for debugging and state inspection.

+For variables containing markdown content, use the [Markdown Render](markdown-render.md) block to display beautifully formatted output with collapse/expand and fullscreen capabilities.

 ### Usage

 Both variable types can be referenced using the same template syntax: